abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/ls_operators.rst

 Creates a local search operator that tries to move the assignment of some variables toward a target.
 The target is given as an ``Assignment``.
-This operator generates neighbors which only have one variable that belongs to the target ``Assignment`` set to its target value.
+This operator generates candidate solutions which only have one variable that belongs to the target ``Assignment`` set to its target value.

 There are two factory methods to create a ``MoveTowardTargetLS`` operator: